wfailla/un-orchestrator/NFs/docker/elastic-router/ovs/README.md

 You can create the Docker image with the network function by launching the following command:

     sudo docker build --tag="ovs" .

+Alternatively, this script can be used to build and push the image to `gitlab.testbed.se:5000/ovs`

+    ./build_ovs

 In the name-resolver, different VNFs of this image are defines: `ovs1`, `ovs2`, `ovs3`, `ovs4`and `ovs5`.
 These names are referenced in the nffg file.